raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - You need to specify a namespace to list resources in it, like kubectl `get pods -n kube-system`
 - When you create a resource you specify it in the metadata block
 - You can create a namespace in yaml with an apiVersion, kind and Metadata block
-- you can create resourceQuota resources for a specific namespace like memory usage limitations, pod number and CPU usage
+- you can create r**esourceQuota resources** for a specific namespace like memory usage limitations, pod number and CPU usage
 - The DNS FQDN for inter-namespace communication follows the format [resource name].[namespace].[resource type].[cluster TLD, generally cluster.local]

 ## Services